pixincreate/PixeneOS/README.md

 - [OEMUnlockOnBoot](https://github.com/chenxiaolong/OEMUnlockOnBoot) (>= version 1.1)

 >[!NOTE]
-> 1. This project is in no way affiliated with GrapheneOS or any of the projects mentioned above.
-This is a personal project solely created for personal use
+> 1. This project is not affiliated with GrapheneOS or any of the mentioned projects.
+It is a personal project for personal use.
-> 2. At the moment, the project only supports Linux given compatibility issues with other operating systems (`libsepol` is highly Linux specific)
+> 2. Currently, the project only supports Linux due to compatibility issues with other operating systems (`libsepol` is highly Linux-specific).

 ## Requirements

-In order to use this project, you need the following (most of them will be taken care by the script itself except for `git` and `python`):
+To use this project, you need the following (most dependencies will be handled by the script, except for `git` and `python`):

-- A Linux machine.
-You can use `WSL` (Windows Subsystem for Linux) or a `VM` (Virtual Machine) if other operating systems
+- A Linux machine (`WSL` (Windows Subsystem for Linux) or a `VM` (Virtual Machine) can be used on other operating systems)
-- Tools (needs to be in the path):
+- Tools (must be in the path):
   - `git`
   - `python`
   - `avbroot`